guardian/story-packages/README.md

 ### Credentials

-You need valid developer credentials for `cmsFronts` and `workflow.s3Read`.
+You need the following credentials:
+- cmsFronts - developer
+- workflow - S3 Read
+- capi - API Gateway invocation
-You can get keys temporary keys from `janus`.
+You can get keys temporary keys from janus.
+You can copy these credentials manually from janus

 ### Code Dependencies